 To change an Increment Setting, select the desired setting number and press the Up or Down buttons until the desired Increment Setting is obtained.
 Pressing the Up and Down buttons simultaneously will scroll the settings faster.

-Remember to include blade kerf in the setting (i.e. If finished boards are to be 1" thick, set the increment to 1 1/8" to allow for typical blade kerf).
+NOTE: Remember to include blade kerf in the setting (i.e. If finished boards are to be 1" thick, set the increment to 1 1/8" to allow for typical blade kerf).
 The amount of kerf will depend on the thickness and tooth set of the blade being used.
 The Accuset can be programmed with an automatic kerf setting if desired (See Section 4.5).

 When changing an increment value, it is only temporarily stored.
 If the control is turned off, the settings will return to the factory defaults unless the new values are saved.

-To save the new increment setting, press the Manual Mode then press the Up button.
+3. Save the new increment setting by pressing the Manual Mode then pressing the Up button.
 The Configuration Menu will be displayed.
-Choose Save to enter the Save Settings menu, then press Save.